Choosing your CPD Journey

 How a QI lens can energize and support your CPD journey

-Acquiring knowledge and skills is often the “easy” part of continuing professional development, while implementing that learning into practice, as well as identifying whether your efforts have had an impact or not that can be challenging.
+Acquiring knowledge and skills is often the “easy” part of continuing professional development.
+It is implementing that learning into practice and identifying whether your efforts have had an impact that can be challenging.
 Using a QI lens can help with this process.
 Check out our QI modules for primary care clinicians here.
 Coming soon: Quick tips for incorporating QI into your CPD learning.